swbxyz/solar-data-playground/README.md

 git checkout -b feature/your-branch-title/your-name-or-initials
 ```

+-- MSB: What is my branch title?
+Is it the name of the folder created using "clone"?
+In this case: "solar-data-playground"
+-- MSB: Do I then need to cd to that space?
+Answer - no - it doesn't exist  "switched to a new branch 'feature/solar-data-playground/msb'

 ## 🏁 Use this repository

 ### 1/ Make sure you have updates your config file
+-- MSB: What does this mean?
+Is the copy of config.template.js supposed to be named config.js ?
+Where does it go?
+Inside get-solar-api-data?
+No. At top level (see below)

 Copy `config.template.js` and input your own values
+-- MSB: I edited the template, but also created copy as config.js at top level (solar-data-playground)

 **Example**